 Again, this probably used to be the case in years past, but today, Black Friday is just the kick off to a whole weekend of savings, including Small Business Saturday and Cyber Monday.
 And in many instances, retailers will match or beat their Black Friday prices weeks or months later on certain items.

 In fact, depending on the items you’re looking for, you might want to wait until after the Holiday season altogether to begin shopping.
-This is especially true for luxury goods, jewelry, office supplies, winter apparel, and brand name HDTVs.
+This is particularly the case for luxury goods, jewelry, office supplies, winter apparel, and brand name HDTVs.

 This one depends on what you’re looking for.